 The clinical trial requirements of the FDA, EMA and other regulatory authorities and the criteria these regulators use to determine the safety and efficacy of a product candidate vary substantially according to the type, complexity, novelty and intended use and market of such product candidates.
 The regulatory approval process for novel product candidates such as ours can be more expensive and take longer than for other, better known or more extensively studied product candidates.
-To date, only two gene therapy products, uniQure N.V.'s Glybera® and GlaxoSmithKline's StrimvelisTM, have received marketing authorization from the European Commission, and no gene therapy product has received marketing authorization by the FDA.
+To date, only one gene therapy product, Novartis' Kymria, has received marketing approval by the FDA, and only two gene therapy products, uniQure N.V.'s Glybera® and GlaxoSmithKline's StrimvelisTM, have received marketing authorization from the European Commission.
 It is difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for our product candidates in either the United States or the European Union or how long it will take to commercialize our product candidates.
 Approvals by the European Commission may not be indicative of what FDA may require for approval.